WoodhouseA/union_shop/README.md

 *   **Order History:** View past orders and their status in the Account Dashboard, stored in Cloud Firestore.
 *   **Print Shack Information:** Detailed service information, pricing, and terms for the Print Shack.
 *   **Search Functionality:** Quickly find products by name or keyword using the search bar in the header or footer.
+*   **Interactive Home Carousel:** A dynamic carousel on the home page featuring latest sales, collections, and services with auto-play and navigation controls.

 ## Installation and Setup